Type of Property Guide

 1. Extend the Lease Before Selling

-You have a statutory right to extend the lease by 90 years on a flat.
+You have a statutory right in England and Wales to extend the lease of a flat by 90 years.
 The Leasehold and Freehold Reform Act 2024 abolished the previous two-year ownership requirement on 31 January 2025, so this right is available from the day you become the registered owner.
 The extension adds to the existing term and reduces ground rent to a peppercorn (zero).
-For a studio, the calculus is more complex than for a larger flat.
+For a studio, the calculation is more complex than for a larger flat.
 A leasehold valuation surveyor can model both the extension premium and the likely uplift in sale price.

 Pros: Widens the buyer pool considerably, including mortgage-backed buyers; achieves a higher sale price; reduces the risk of the sale falling through.
 Cons: Several months delay before you can market; upfront cost (premium plus fees) which can be high relative to the studio's value; for low-value studios, the price uplift may not justify the extension cost.